kopecmartin/tempest-plugin-demo/README.md

 ```

 ### In a virtual environment:
-Note: Tempest is installed in a venv together with pip and setuptools.
+Tempest is installed in a venv together with pip and setuptools.
 ```
 (tempest)$ pip install -e /home/$USER/path/to/tempest-plugin-demo (tempest)$ tempest list-plugins  # verify that Tempest discovers the plugin